TaitoUnited/wordpress-template/README.md

 Access data:

-    # WordPress data is located in `wordpress/data`.
-Add such files/folders to
+    # WordPress data is located locally in folder `wordpress/data`.
-    # `wordpress/data/.gitignore` that should not be committed to git.
+    # Add such files/folders to `wordpress/data/.gitignore` that should
+    # not be committed to git.

 In case you are using local database for development, you need to save database dump to `database/init/init.sql` before committing changes to git: